 As part of our commitment under the provincial Recycle BC program, the City performs regular inspections of recycling carts for both curbside and multi-family recycling.
 The goal is to educate residents on what is accepted and not accepted in the program.
-When unaccepted items are found in carts or bins, the items are pulled out and left at the curb in clear bags so that residents can see what they have mis-sorted.

 You can help ensure that more materials are recycled by following these steps: